 1. Earn a high school diploma or pass the GED

 If you’re looking to begin your career as an electrician, you’ll first want to earn a high school diploma or pass the GED.
-While you will need a further education to become a licensed electrician, there are plenty of concepts you learn in high school that you will apply to your job.
-Some school subjects that help build valuable skills for electricians include:
+While you will need further education to become licensed, there are plenty of concepts you learn in high school that you will apply to your job.
+Some school subjects that help build valuable skills include:

 Options of FAA accredited colleges:

-- Mathematics – Basic math concepts including algebra and trigonometry are important for electricians to understand to help determine wiring lengths, calculate amp and volt requirements, and measure circuit angles.
+- Mathematics – Basic math concepts including algebra and trigonometry are important to understand to help determine wiring lengths, calculate amp and volt requirements, and measure circuit angles.

 - Physics – A big branch of physics includes the study of electricity.
-Electricians need a firm understanding of electrical currents to properly and safely work with electrical systems.
+These professionals need a firm understanding of electrical currents to properly and safely work with electrical systems.

 - English – Electricians will need to deliver good customer service to their clientele to be successful.
 Taking an English class will prepare students to communicate clearly with others while being able to read complex technical documents for their job.